Microsoft/azure-docs.tr-tr/articles/azure-monitor/platform/template-workspace-configuration.md

         "description": "Number of days of retention.
 Workspaces in the legacy Free pricing tier can only have 7 days."
       }
     },
-    {
     "immediatePurgeDataOn30Days": {
       "type": "bool",
+      "defaultValue": "[bool('false')]",
       "metadata": {
         "description": "If set to true when changing retention to 30 days, older data will be immediately deleted.
+Use this with extreme caution.
 This only applies when retention is being set to 30 days."
       }
     },
     "location": {
       "type": "string",
       "allowedValues": [
-        "East US",
-        "West Europe",
-        "Southeast Asia",
-        "Australia Southeast"
-      ]
+        "australiacentral",
+        "australiaeast",
+        "australiasoutheast",
+        "brazilsouth",
+        "canadacentral",
+        "centralindia",
+        "centralus",
+        "eastasia",
+        "eastus",
+        "eastus2",
+        "francecentral",
+        "japaneast",
+        "koreacentral",
+        "northcentralus",
+        "northeurope",
+        "southafricanorth",
+        "southcentralus",
+        "southeastasia",
+        "uksouth",
+        "ukwest",
+        "westcentralus",
+        "westeurope",
+        "westus",
+        "westus2"
+      ],
+      "metadata": {
+        "description": "Specifies the location in which to create the workspace."
+      }
     },
     "applicationDiagnosticsStorageAccountName": {
         "type": "string",